glutengo/rendering-strategies/backend/res/posts/metrics/metrics.md

 Instead, they generate a preview which displays more insightful information which gives the user an idea of what to expect when following the link.
 To measure the performance of our blog implementations regarding sharing previews, we will use the debugger tools provided by [facebook](https://developers.facebook.com/tools/debug/) and [twitter](https://cards-dev.twitter.com/validator).
 Developers can use these for getting an idea of how the sharing preview of their website would look like if a user shared a link to the website in the respective network.
-We will paste the URL of each blog implementation into both debugger tools and evaluate whether the sharing preview is generic or page specific. (binary)
+We will paste the URL of each blog implementation into both debugger tools and evaluate whether the sharing preview is generic or page specific.

 <hr/>